-It is the height of summer and you are sitting in front of the air conditioner, drinking an ice cold glass of lemonade to keep from melting.
-You have a couple shrubs and perennials waiting to be planted, but you are worried the summer heat might get to them.
 It is possible to successfully plant during the hot summer months, but like you, your plants need proper care to beat the heat.
 Here are a few guidelines for successful summer planting:

 - Root prune aggressively.
-Aggressively root prune the side and bottom of the root ball prior to planting.
-When you pull it out of the pot, any matted roots should be completed shredded.
+Aggressively root prune the sides and bottom of the root ball prior to planting.
+When you pull it out of the pot, any matted roots should be completely shredded.
 This can be done by either breaking the roots apart with your hands or using a knife to slice every one inch around the side and bottom of the root ball.
-Root pruning aggressively and placing loose, unpacked soil around the root ball will cause the rooting out process and plant establishment happen much faster.
+Root pruning aggressively and placing loose, unpacked soil around the root ball will cause the rooting out process and plant establishment to happen much faster.

 By taking the proper steps while planting, even in heat waves, summer planting can be successful.
 When you keep your plants hydrated, they will keep you happy!
-If you have any questions or concerns regarding you summer planting, please call or stop in to ask one of our experts.
+If you have any questions or concerns regarding your summer planting, please call or stop in to ask one of our experts.
 You can also have us do the work for you, contact Pahl’s Landscaping for a free estimate.
 Stay cool!